 Switching energy supplier is often wrongly considered to be a complicated and difficult process.
 In fact, it is very simple.

-Old prepaid meters used to require topping up at all hours of the day, but the modern meters are much more convenient to use - they work much like topping up mobile phone credit.
+In the past, prepaid meters required topping up at all hours of the day, however modern meters are much more convenient to use - they work much like topping up mobile phone credit.

-These days suppliers offering prepay electricity services, guarantee not to cut customers off at night, at weekends or during the main public holidays.
+As well as this, suppliers who offer prepay electricity services guarantee not to cut customers off at night, at weekends or during the main public holidays.
 Any funds required to pay for electricity for these periods can simply be added at a later date.